puresight/puresight.github.io/tech/engineering.md

 > “To focus on the visible at the expense of the essential is irresponsible.”

+[Donald A. Norman](http://www.jnd.org/about.html), _The Design of Everyday Things:_

+> Norman’s law: The day the product team is announced, it is behind schedule and over its budget.

 [Self-Determination Theory](http://selfdeterminationtheory.org/theory/)
 (Edward L. Deci, Richard M. Ryan) is a macro theory of human motivation and personality that concerns people's inherent growth tendencies and innate psychological needs: